The historical old town of Innsbruck

 City trip to the largest city in the Tyrol,

-On the way in the South to Italy to millions in the direction of the Europe-bridge in the beautiful town in the Alps in the past.
+On the way in the South to Italy to millions in the direction of the Bridge of Europe in the beautiful town in the Alps in the past.
 Nevertheless, millions of visitors come each year in the exciting city of Inn.
 And it, more and more cities and leisure travellers who do not spend an Austria vacation in Vienna or Salzburg, but in Innsbruck!
 No wonder: The old town in Innsbruck is not only the centre of Tyrol, with the seat of government, but a very beautiful place of interest.
 It is the largest city in Tirol.
 Many Italians and Asians have discovered Innsbruck already!
 To make Thousands a city trip to Innsbruck.
-You can visit the beautiful corners, excursions, and attractions.
+You can visit the beautiful corners, excursions, and attractions. -> if you want discover more tyrolean towns

 Winter in Innsbruck Old Town